Mariah Carey to Texas bar that banned ‘All I Want for Christmas’ until Dec. 1: ‘It’s time’

 Her fans shared their delight with her response on social media, dubbing her “the queen of Christmas” and teasing that she had been “defrosting” since October in preparation for her upcoming ubiquity.

 The chorus on social media, however, does not appear to have affected the mainstream popularity of the tune, which on Tuesday had already entered Apple Music’s Top 100 most-played songs in the United States.
-Last year, by 1 Dec. it was the second most listened to song in America according to the music streaming service Spotify.
+Last year, by Dec.
+1 it was the second-most-listened-to song in the country, according to the music streaming service Spotify.

 In 2017, the “modern yuletide classic” entered the Billboard Hot 100′s top 10 for the first time, more than 20 years after its release, becoming one of the few Christmas songs to do so.
 It has also been awarded a Guinness World Record for being the highest-charting holiday song on the Billboard US Hot 100 by a solo artist and continues to delight and vex listeners across the globe.